Glove Break In

 Index finger, in or out

-Our traditional break in service follows a multi-step process, with each stage adjusted in time and technique to adapt the break in to the specific glove:
+Our machine break in service follows a multi-step process, with each stage adjusted in time and technique to adapt the break in to the specific glove:

 Condition/water mix is applied